plfstr/plfstr.github.io/cv.md

 description: Paul Fosters résumé, from a degree in product design to four years work web design experience for some high street brands.
 layout: cv
 ---
 In my professional career, I have worked for several household name e-commerce retailers in the retail and leisure markets.
-Balancing business goals with enhanced user experience through good design and semantic markup.
+I balance creative design, enhanced user experience and semantic markup, with business goals.

 ## Experience